wahaj1981/CNA340/README.md

 ## Thanks
 I want to thank the following:

 I used my instructor's demo video to guide me through the assignment.

-I also used some YouTube videos, such as https://www.youtube.com/watch?v=-0GjKG4gRmY I used ChatGPT to understand how to write the running part.
+I also used some YouTube videos, such as https://www.youtube.com/watch?v=-0GjKG4gRmY.

+I Also used ChatGPT to understand how to write the running part.